-- M simulates N by storing each thread's tape in a separate "block" on its tape separated by a new symbol #. - Also need to store the head location, - and the state for each thread, in the block. - If a thread forks, then M copies the block. - If a thread accepts then M accepts.■ accept b
+M simulates N by storing each thread's tape in a separate "block" on its tape separated by a new symbol #.

+In each block it stores the head location,

+- and the state of the thread. - If a thread forks, then M copies the block. - ullet If a thread accepts then M accepts. llot